Illustrated Table Markers for a Buenos Aires Themed Fundraising Gala

 Illustration of Palermo by Anna Simmons, featuring hand lettering of the district name.
 Colourful low-rise buildings and cobbled streets in vivid yellows, reds, and pinks, typical of the neighbourhood’s charm.

 I brought warmth and personality to the designs through vintage textures and eclectic, handcrafted lettering; a style that helped shift the focus away from any sense of pecking order in the seating allocation.
-Instead, each table became a small celebration of a different cultural theme relating to Buenos Aires: it was an inspired choice by the client to name the seating tiers after neighbourhoods.
+And, thanks to the client’s inspired decision to name the seating tiers after neighbourhoods, each illustrated event table marker became a small celebration of a different cultural theme relating to Buenos Aires.
 My love of exploring cultural themes and motifs in sensitive, non-clichéd ways complemented this thoughtful approach, placing emphasis on character and interest rather than hierarchy.

 Inspired by the square format of the table markers, and nostalgic Tango vinyl covers on my research-travels, I embraced a mid-century modern illustration style with retro record sleeve vibes.
 This timeless cue captures a night-time allure, reminiscent of an innovative design era, forever linked to music, theatre, and dance- a perfect language for the event’s theme and sure to to click with the client's cultured guest list.